Vinit21592/Insurance-Premium-Prediction/README.md

      2. Support Vector Regressor
      3. Random Forest Regressor
      4. Gradient Boosting Regressor
-  * Model Testing : We use test data to get the predicted values and the model with best r2_score and lowest MAE is selected
+  * Model Testing : We use test data to get the predicted values and the model with best r2_score and lowest MAE is selected.
+The best model is saved for predictions.
+  * Tuning : Performed Hyperparameter tuning using RandomizedSearchCV and GridSearchCV to get the best parameters.
+  * Webpage : A web application is created for the user to easily enter the necessary inputs and get the predictions.
+  * Deployment : The project is deployed on Heroku Platform.